Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Abstract

 \section{Abstract}

-We derive constraints on cross sections for dark matter interactions with ordinary matter at very low relative velocity, $v_\textup{rel}$ $\approx$ 17 km/s, by requiring that the heating/cooling due to DM interacting with gas in the Leo T dwarf galaxy not exceed the radiative cooling rate of the gas.
-This gives strong limits on sub-GeV millicharged DM, which add to constraints on the recent EDGES 21\,cm absorption anomaly.
-We also improve the bounds on DM-baryon and DM-electron cross-sections for arbitrary velocity dependences by combining the heating/cooling constraints from Leo T and suitable Galactic gas clouds, and we obtain stronger bounds than all the previous literature on ultra-light hidden photon DM for nearly all of the mass range $10^{-23}\lesssim m_\textup{DM} \lesssim 10^{-10}$ eV.
+We use observations of gas-rich dwarf galaxies to derive constraints on dark matter scattering with ordinary matter.
+We require that heating/cooling due to DM interacting with gas in the Leo~T dwarf galaxy not exceed the ultra-low radiative cooling rate of the gas.
+This enables us to set $(i)$~stronger bounds than all the previous literature on ultra-light hidden photon DM for nearly all of the mass range $10^{-23}\lesssim m_\textup{DM} \lesssim 10^{-10}$ eV, $(ii)$~limits on sub-GeV millicharged DM which add to the constraints on the recent EDGES 21\,cm absorption anomaly, and $(iii)$~constraints on DM-baryon interactions directly at low relative velocities $v_\textup{rel}\sim 17$ km/s.
+Our study opens a new direction at using observations of gas-rich dwarf galaxies from previous, current and upcoming optical and 21cm surveys to probe physics beyond the standard model. \href{https://github.com/JayWadekar/Gas_rich_dwarfs}{\faGithub}